 Qualitative research addresses social rules and meanings germane to the “social” sciences rather than the natural and physical laws of the “natural” sciences.
 Qualitative research aims to discover, describe, and understand rather than to test or evaluate.
 Qualitative and quantitative studies address fundamentally different phenomena and questions about them.
 They are not interchangeable with respect to either goals or methods.

 What are social phenomena, and how do they differ from natural or biomedical phenomena?
 Imagine you have never encountered a wristwatch before and want to research what it does.
 If you are a natural scientist approaching the watch as a natural phenomenon, you might observe its mechanics and discover what causes its arms to move.
 You would find that the watch, like all things, obeys immutable laws of physics.
 But can this evidence help you understand the watch's effect on human social life?
 No, because approaching it as a natural object cannot reveal the powerful social forces associated with a watch's function.
 Understanding these aspects requires meaningful description and interpretation of those descriptions.
 For instance, what do the numbers on the face of the watch do?
-Their power lies in their symbolic nature: they represent agreed-on times ...
+Their power lies in their symbolic nature: they ...